Say ‘no’ to compromise during negotiation

 To avoid compromise it is important to remember that good problem solving takes effort imagination and patience.
 Make sure you understand every nuance and keep an open mind.
 Never assume you know what something means to the other party.
 See ‘Your approach to the problem can become the problem’.
 Also, remember your opposite number cannot resolve matters without you, so you have time to reflect and create a mutually beneficial solution.
 In family negotiations the solution will usually only come by way of elimination.
 Do not be afraid to put forward alternatives.
 Think creatively and encourage your estranged partner to think similarly, so you are both working together to get the best value possible from the situation.
 In looking for a negotiated solution, both parties have to consent to the outcome and when you reach that consent there is real buy-in from you both.
 It is also important when the negotiation gets difficult, to remember it is not a contest to be won, but a situation to be resolved by creating the most ‘value’.

 Compromised agreements often breed resentment, as either or both parties may be left feeling bullied, manipulated, cajoled or just out-smarted by the other in the negotiations.
 This bad feeling may have adverse consequences on the whole family long after the settlement.
 So be patient, imaginative and say ‘no’ to compromise during the negotiation.

 We offer negotiation-coaching sessions with a money back guarantee.
-Please call 01234 343134 or email email@example.com for details of how we can help you prepare to negotiate on family related issues.
+Please call 01234 343134, fill in the contact form below, or email firstname.lastname@example.org for details of how we can help you prepare to negotiate on family related issues.